 Detroit Public Safety Academy supports parent volunteering in the classroom as well as other areas within the school.
-Parents or guardians wishing to volunteer are required to complete a volunteer application.
+Parents or guardians wishing to volunteer are required to complete a volunteer application and pass a background check.
 A copy of the application can be obtained in the main office.
-Thank you for your time and commitment to the education of our cadets.
+Thank you for your time and commitment to the education of our Scholars.